 Austin, TX 78701

 Signal is a free and open-source messaging app that supports end-to-end encryption.
-Like WhatsApp, Signal also allows you to share photos and videos.
-Unlike WhatsApp, Signal retains no metadata, such as the numbers you called or timestamps.
+It also allows you to share photos and videos.
+Signal retains no metadata, such as the numbers you called or timestamps.
 Plus, the app allows messages to self-destruct.
 That means messages can be set to disappear from the recipient’s and sender’s phones after they’ve been seen.

 Email us using Pretty Good Privacy (PGP), software that helps you send encrypted emails and documents.
 One way to send encrypted email is with Mailvelope, a free browser extension for Chrome and Firefox.
 Mailvelope only encrypts the content of your email; it does not encrypt metadata, such as sender, recipient, time or subject.
 The contents of the message will be encrypted, but whom you communicate with will typically be stored.
 This metadata will be available to your email provider.